rancher/docs/content/rancher/v2.6/en/cluster-provisioning/rke-clusters/windows-clusters/workload-migration-guidance/_index.md

 >**Important:** To perform either of the following options requires Rancher v2.6.5 or above.

-**When using matching Kubernetes patch versions for RKE and RKE2:**
+**When using matching Kubernetes patch versions for RKE1 and RKE2:**

-1. Provision a new RKE2 Windows downstream cluster using RKE2 v1.22 using the matching patch version that the RKE1 Windows cluster is at
+1. Provision a new RKE2 Windows downstream cluster using RKE2 v1.22 using the matching patch version that the RKE1 Windows cluster is at.
-1. Begin the migration of the Windows workloads from RKE1 to RKE2 clusters
+1. Begin the migration of the Windows workloads from RKE1 to RKE2 clusters.
-1. Perform validation tests to ensure that there has been no functionality loss or change when migrating your application from RKE1 to RKE2
+1. Perform validation tests to ensure that there has been no functionality loss or change when migrating your application from RKE1 to RKE2.
 1. After successful validation tests have occurred, you can opt to upgrade your RKE2 1.22.x cluster to a new minor version such as 1.23 or 1.24.

 **When using a newer Kubernetes patch version for RKE2:**

-1. Provision a new RKE2 Windows downstream cluster using RKE2 v1.23 or v1.24
+1. Provision a new RKE2 Windows downstream cluster using RKE2 v1.23 or v1.24.
-1. Begin the migration of the Windows workloads from RKE1 to RKE2 clusters
+1. Begin the migration of the Windows workloads from RKE1 to RKE2 clusters.
-1. Perform validation tests to ensure that there has been no functionality loss or change when migrating your application from RKE1 to RKE2
+1. Perform validation tests to ensure that there has been no functionality loss or change when migrating your application from RKE1 to RKE2.